eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + Research on Cloud Server Architecture
 	- Perform profiling/modeling and evaluation of workloads for our cloud server, design and optimize server architecture including but not limited to: CPU, cache/memory, storage and accelerators.
 + Research on algorithms/architectures of the next-generation AliNPU for training
-	- AliNPU targeting for neural network training is a key component of Alibaba’s AI Chip strategy.
+	- AliNPU targeting for neural network training is a key component of Alibaba's AI Chip strategy.
 To design an architecture surpassing the best of the AI training chips, such as GPU and TPU, we must look into all aspects from algorithms to HW architecture, for the potential computational efficiency improvements.
 	- The works may focus on one or a few of the following directions：
 		* 1. Algorithm innovations that may improve the system efficiency, and the experiments.
 		* 2. The analysis of the theoretic bounds and/or the proof with regards to the algorithm innovations.